apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 DAG pausing, deactivation and deletion
 --------------------------------------

-The DAGs have several states when it comes to being "not running".
-DAGs can be paused, deactivated and finally all metadata for the DAG can be deleted.
+The Dags have several states when it comes to being "not running".
+Dags can be paused, deactivated and finally all metadata for the DAG can be deleted.

 Dag can be paused via UI when it is present in the ``DAGS_FOLDER``, and scheduler stored it in the database, but the user chose to disable it via the UI.
 The "pause" and "unpause" actions are available via UI and API.
 Paused DAG is not scheduled by the Scheduler, but you can trigger them via UI for manual runs.
-In the UI, you can see Paused DAGs (in ``Paused`` tab).
-The DAGs that are un-paused can be found in the ``Active`` tab.
+In the UI, you can see Paused Dags (in ``Paused`` tab).
+The Dags that are un-paused can be found in the ``Active`` tab.
 When a DAG is paused, any running tasks are allowed to complete and all downstream tasks are put in to a state of "Scheduled".
 When the DAG is unpaused, any "scheduled" tasks will begin running according to the DAG logic.
-DAGs with no "scheduled" tasks will begin running according to their schedule.
+Dags with no "scheduled" tasks will begin running according to their schedule.

 Dag can be deactivated (do not confuse it with ``Active`` tag in the UI) by removing them from the ``DAGS_FOLDER``.
 When scheduler parses the ``DAGS_FOLDER`` and misses the DAG that it had seen before and stored in the database it will set is as deactivated.
-The metadata and history of the DAG` is kept for deactivated DAGs and when the DAG is re-added to the ``DAGS_FOLDER`` it will be again activated and history will be visible.
+The metadata and history of the DAG` is kept for deactivated Dags and when the DAG is re-added to the ``DAGS_FOLDER`` it will be again activated and history will be visible.
 You cannot activate/deactivate DAG via UI or API, this can only be done by removing files from the ``DAGS_FOLDER``.
 Once again - no data for historical runs of the DAG are lost when it is deactivated by the scheduler.
-Note that the ``Active`` tab in Airflow UI refers to DAGs that are not both ``Activated`` and ``Not paused`` so this might initially be a little confusing.
+Note that the ``Active`` tab in Airflow UI refers to Dags that are not both ``Activated`` and ``Not paused`` so this might initially be a little confusing.

-You can't see the deactivated DAGs in the UI - you can sometimes see the historical runs, but when you try to see the information about those you will see the error that the DAG is missing.
+You can't see the deactivated Dags in the UI - you can sometimes see the historical runs, but when you try to see the information about those you will see the error that the DAG is missing.

 You can also delete the DAG metadata from the metadata database using UI or API, but it does not